giannetti/TEI-Close-Reading/readme.md

 **To obtain this, go to the Wikipedia page for the city and click on the latitude/longitude coordinates for the location.
 For large areas, such as entire countries or continents, just use the Wikipedia page URL.**

 **Alternately, for very specific locations that don't have Wikipedia entries, you can try using Google Maps to look up the latitude and longitude coordinates.
-Whenever you look up a location in Google Maps, the latitude and longitude appear, in that order, in the URL.**
+Whenever you look up a location in Google Maps, the latitude and longitude appear, in that order, in the URL after the `@` sign.**

 ![Google Maps latitude and longitude coordinates in URL][1]